-Can they expel footpath gremlins?
+Can they expel sidewalk gremlins?

-Even the current liberal governments with their insane policies could quickly rid the streets of tent bums.
+Even the current liberal governments, with their insane policies, could quickly rid the streets of tent bums.
 “Where is the proof?” you ask.

 Look for children among them.
 A parent with three kids who erects a tent on a San Franciscan sidewalk is removed by the authorities promptly.
 “You can’t endanger children by putting them here!” they insist.

 Yet the pedestrians and tramps on those shitty sidewalks are also endangered due to contagious conditions!
 And how determined the same authorities are that you run a restaurant cleanly!
 Try opening a business with human excrement littering its floor, and so-called public ‘servants’ will shut you down.
-These same maddening hypocrites allow bums to crap all over public footpaths, spreading disease.
-They may protect children but they have abandoned adults – the very people who voted them into power!
+These same maddening hypocrites allow bums to crap all over public paths, spreading disease.
+They may protect children, but they have abandoned adults – the very people who voted them into power!